Designing a mobile eligibility check for blood donors

 “I know that my health condition meets the requirement of donating blood, but I don’t know if I can donate in the U.S due to my status as a Chinese citizen.” – Participant 5.

 We decided to focus on designing a mobile version to improve accessibility and mobility of this service.
-In my sketches, I brainstormed an intuitive, engaging process that asks questions about donor eligibility and would help clarify confusion and provide important information regarding blood donation requirements.
+In my sketches, I brainstormed a process that provides questions about donor eligibility and important information regarding blood donation requirements.

 Wireframes were helpful for mapping out the overall flow of the eligibility check.
 The check begins with demographic questions for narrowing down to a specific set of questions applicable to the user.
-I included the progress bar at the top of the screen to provide users guidance.
-After answering all questions, the user will be directed to a page explicating the details of their result/eligibility status.
+I included the progress bar at the top of the screen to provide users guidance and feedback.
+After answering all questions, the user will be directed to a page outlining the details of their questionnaire result/eligibility status.

 Wireframe tracking the simple flow of screens and different results

 After our first iteration of the design, we hosted 3 usability testing sessions for the eligibility check.
 We encouraged participants to think aloud while performing the tasks so that we understand what part they were struggling with or what steps were confusing.
 After debriefing with participants, we refined our wireframe design based on the feedback.

 Key changes based on user feedback during usability testing: